• Home

 Serving: 1slice | Calories: 260kcal | Carbohydrates: 25g | Protein: 5g | Fat: 16g | Saturated Fat: 7g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 61mg | Sodium: 185mg | Potassium: 126mg | Fiber: 1g | Sugar: 10g | Vitamin A: 277IU | Vitamin C: 1mg | Calcium: 62mg | Iron: 1mg

-This recipe was originally published in 2018 and was updated in 2021.
+This recipe was originally published in 2018 and was updated in 2026 with new tips.

 Nutritional information is provided as a courtesy to my readers.
 I'm not a nutritionist and I don't guarantee the accuracy of this data.
 The data may differ according to the brands I used versus the brands you use.
 To calculate the data yourself using your brands, try using an online nutrition calculator or app.